 Remember I shared tools to keep an eye on your competition?
 Yeah, you can use those tools to get an idea of what’s working for them.
 Don’t treat this as stealing their strategy, you will never be able to replicate their strategy.
-All you can do is get content ideas that’s already published not what they’re planning for future.
+All you can do is get content ideas that are already published not what they’re planning for the future.

-Try to learn from their past work & find gaps of what they’ve missed in their posts, create content around that and fill the gaps.
-This way you will not only create better user experience for your audience you will also respect the work of your competition.
+Try to learn from their past work & find gaps in what they’ve missed in their posts, create content around that and fill the gaps.
+This way you will not only create a better user experience for your audience you will also respect the work of your competition.

-This is actually a best practice that will teach you to create content that focuses on target audience’s need over competing with those who’re ahead of you.
-That’s not the point of this steps.
+This is actually a best practice that will teach you to create content that focuses on the target audience’s need over competing with those who are ahead of you.
+That’s not the point of these steps.

 #20 Keyword research

 I keep it very simple, quick 15-20 minutes of pure keyword research.
-I look for long tail keywords in suggestions, people also asked section to find FAQs (I try to rank for FAQ schema in almost every post).
+I look for long-tail keywords in suggestions, people also asked sections to find FAQs (I try to rank for FAQ schema in almost every post).

 I used Ubersuggest to find related keywords, questions & other content ideas of the seed keyword I’m writing the post on.

 Just having backlinks won’t guarantee you top ranking & hence the traffic from search engines.
-If you pages aren’t helpful (people bouncing off your pages is an indication of this) then even a million backlinks wouldn’t do any good.
-It would simply mean that the backlinks you have gained are either from spammy source of aren’t legitimate.
+If your pages aren’t helpful (people bouncing off your pages is an indication of this) then even a million backlinks wouldn’t do any good.
+It would simply mean that the backlinks you have gained are either from spammy sources or aren’t legitimate.